2020. Updated 2023

 In February 2018 with the sad loss of young Natali Marquez who passed away with a brain tumor, Mount Stewart became even more precious to the ArtsDialogue group.
 Memories of Natali at Mount Stewart in March 2017 emotionally through shared grief galvanised ArtsDialogue team more tightly together as a family – Mount Stewart a shared home.

-The 3rd Conversations festival took place in September 2018 and was a great success attracting new audiences, Beyond Skin once again bringing a dynamic international team of facilitators together including members from the ArtsDialogue team.
-Unfortunately Rebecca Hovhannisian & Hajer Sharief, Peace activists connected with UNOY had visa complications and were unable to attend.
+The 3rd Conversations festival took place in September 2018 and was a great success attracting new audiences, Beyond Skin once again bringing a dynamic international team of facilitators together including members from the ArtsDialogue team and guitar legend & producer Justin Adams.
+Unfortunately Rebecca Hovhannisian & Hajer Sharief, peace activists connected with UNOY had visa complications and were unable to attend.
 Beyond Skin management knew the risks considering the UK Government’s attitude to people travelling from the African Continent and Middle East, but the Mount Stewart team without hesitation backed Beyond Skin choice of guest speakers.
 This spoke volumes throughout the local and international community, that as a festival organiser the National Trust didn’t decide to take the safe option and only invite key guest speakers for which visa’s would not be a problem.

 “We made the effort not exclude people that are racially profiled by the Home Office.
 That is so important and I hope other festivals as challenging as it is follow our example.
 I truly commend the National Trust for fully supporting our decisions knowing the risks that would have huge impact on the festival programme.”
 Darren Ferguson (Beyond Skin)

-Over the past three years collaborations and innovations harvested at Mount Stewart have changed the lives of many in Northern Ireland and beyond.
-Recently Mount Stewart ranger George Angus, the man behind the Wild Flower meadow achievement, influenced the lives of young people in Keady Town sharing his Wild Flower achievement experience at a ‘Reconciliation with the Land’ project supported by Grow Wild Foundation as part of the FUTyoURES programme with Colombia.
+In 2019 Mount Stewart ranger George Angus, the man behind the Wild Flower meadow achievement, influenced the lives of young people in Keady Town sharing his Wild Flower achievement experience at a ‘Reconciliation with the Land’ project supported by Grow Wild Foundation as part of the programme with Colombia.